 Staffies are highly energetic, boisterous dogs especially when young and require 1-2 hours of exercise a day.
 They also appreciate mental stimulation 20 minutes solving a problem can equate to 90 minutes running around so it is a good idea to give them puzzle toys.

 Staffies do well at agility and flyball which are fun ways to spend time with your four-legged friend and further build that special bond between dog and owner.
-If you like the sound of agility training see some of the best dog agility equipment we reviewed here.

 The great thing about Staffordshire Bull Terriers is they are adaptable and while some are happy jogging for miles and hiking with their owners, others, as long as they get sufficient walks to keep them healthy will quite happily spend their time chilling on the sofa.
 They important thing is they are with you and that’s what makes them happy.